 Arrive to O.R.
 Tambo International Airport, Johannesburg (arrive in AM)

 Depart from O.R.
 Tambo International Airport, Johannesburg (depart late evening)

-Out of country medical insurance is required and we must submit proof for each participant.
+Out of country medical insurance is required.
 We strongly recommend that you obtain cancellation and interruption insurance to protect your investment.

 Use this link to request an insurance quote.